renews/hexcheck.nvim/README.md

 }
 ```

+You dont need to specify the `opts` table or the `cmd` if you want the defaults.
 The plugin is a no-op until you run `:HexCheck`, so lazy-loading on the command is a good fit.

 ## Usage